jhpyle/docassemble/_docs/docker.md

   to `true` if you are setting `DAALLOWUPDATES=false` and `DAENABLEPLAYGROUND=false` you also want to take the extra step of making the directories containing code owned by `root` so that the web browser user cannot access them.
+See the [`root owned`] configuration directive.
 * <a
   name="DAALLOWCONFIGURATIONEDITING"></a>`DAALLOWCONFIGURATIONEDITING`:
   Set this to `false` to prevent the editing of the Configuration.